BojarLab/Bio513_metabolomics/README.md

 ## Report Guidelines

-Submit one report per student, written as a **short scientific paper** (approximately 1500–2500 words, excluding figures).
+Submit one report per group, written as a **short scientific paper** (approximately 1500–2500 words, excluding figures).
 Present your results and compare methods and findings with those reported in the original article.
 Discuss your results in relation to the study's conclusions.

 ### Structure